ATO’s discretion to extend the 2-year period to sell a dead person’s home

 On 22 August 2018, the ATO issued Draft Practical Compliance Guideline PCG 2018/D6.
 It is on the Commissioner’s discretion to extend the 2-year period.
 This is for disposing of an inherited dwelling.
 This is to qualify for the CGT main residence exemption.
 It is a partial or a full 12-month extension.

 The ATO allows the taxpayer to self-assess.
 You make the decision whether you are eligible for the additional 12 months of tax-free growth.
 But you need to follow the ATO’s rules.
 You need to be within the ‘safe harbour’.

 The draft guideline sets out what the ATO considers before it allows the 3-year discretion.
 It uses a ‘safe harbour’ approach.
 This is so you can manage your own tax affairs.
 This is without the ATO actually exercising the discretion itself.
-It saves you having to formally apply to the ATO for the extra 12 months.
+It saves you from having to formally apply to the ATO for the extra 12 months.